-IPCC 2D1 NFR 2D1 Last update: 20.05.09
+IPCC 2D1 NFR 2D1 Last update: 21.05.13

 Pulp and paper production has three major processing steps; pulping, bleaching and paper production.
 Kraft (sulphate) pulping is the most widely used pulping process and is generally used to produce strong paper products.
 The Kraft pulping process includes bleaching, chemical recovery and by-products recovery.
 The sulphite pulping is another chemical pulping process.
 It produces a weaker paper than some other types of pulping, but the pulp is less coloured, making it more suitable for printing, often with little bleaching.
 In Norway, SO2 and particles are reported emitted from production of pulp and paper.
 In the Kraft pulping process, sodium sulphide and sodium hydroxide are used to chemically dissolve the lignin that binds the cellulose fibres, and in the acid sulphite pulping process, sulphurous acid solution is used.
 SO2 is emitted in these processes.
-There are also reported non-combustion CO_2 emissions from one plant in this sector.
-The emissions originate from limestone.
+There are also reported non-combustion CO_2 emissions from two plants in this sector.
+The emissions originate from use of limestone.

 The CO_2 emissions are calculated by multiplying the amount of limestone by an emission factor.
-For the years 1990-97 the emissions are calculated by the Climate and Pollution Agency based upon activity data reported to the Climate and Pollution Agency by the plant and emission factor.
+For the years 1990-97 the emissions are calculated by the Norwegian Environment Agency based upon activity data reported to the Norwegian Environment Agency by the plant and emission factor.
 The emissions in the period 1998-2004 are reported in the plant's application for CO_2 -permits within the Norwegian emissions trading scheme.
-From 2005 and onwards, the plant reports the emissions through the annual reporting under the emissions trading scheme.
+From 2005 and onwards, the plant reports the emissions trading scheme.

-Emission figures are reported from producers of chemical pulp to the Climate and Pollution Agency.
+Emission figures are reported from producers of chemical pulp to the Norwegian Environment Agency.
 SO_2 is measured continuously and emission estimates are made from these measurements.

-Four plants producing pulp and paper, report non-combustion emissions of particles to the Climate and Pollution Agency.
+Four plants producing pulp and paper, report non-combustion emissions of particles to the Norwegian Environment Agency.
 Two of these plants have not reported emission figures from combustion and it is assumed that the reported noncombustion emission figures include emissions from combustion.
 It varies when the plants started reporting emission figures for particles, and due to lack of data, emission for those years is assumed to be the same as in the first year of reporting.

-Two of the plants state that they clean the emissions by electric filter and wet scrubbers, and it is assumed by the Climate and Pollution Agency that the particles emitted are smaller than $PM{2.5}$.
+Two of the plants state that they clean the emissions by electric filter and wet scrubbers, and it is assumed by the Norwegian Environment Agency that the particles emitted are smaller than $PM{2.5}$.
 The other two clean their emissions using only wet scrubbers, and it is assumed the particles are smaller than PM{10} .
 According to TNO (Institute of environmental and energy technology 2002), $PM{2.5}$ is 20 per cent of PM{10} and PM{10} is the same as TSP.